ARTICLE CATEGORIES

 Growing up, learning how to grow herbs were a part of my everyday life.
 With a mother known as “The Herb Lady,” you couldn’t expect anything less!
 Today, I love using the knowledge that she imparted in me about how to grow herbs.

-Growing and using herbs to provide for my own family and sharing that knowledge with all of you so that you can share in my love for these wonderful gifts from God is a highlight!
+Growing and using fresh herbs to provide for my own family and sharing that knowledge with all of you so that you can share in my love for these wonderful gifts from God is a highlight!
 For those who are new to gardening, herbs are one of the easiest things to get started growing.
-They are also incredibly useful – popular for fresh tea, to season food, and even for medicinal purposes.
+Herb plants are also incredibly useful – popular for fresh tea, to season food, and even for medicinal purposes.

 You can grow herbs indoors or outdoors, plant in the ground or containers – there are so many options, no matter your resources or experience level!